-I’m here to make a confession: when I planted four broccoli seedlings in a container earlier this spring, I grossly underestimated how big they would get.
+I’m here to make a confession: when I first started gardening, I planted four broccoli seedlings in a container, I grossly underestimated how big they would get.

 They started from such tiny seeds.
 How could they possibly grow to be so enormous and strong?

 But that’s the magic of gardening, isn’t it?

 I ended up leaving just one plant inside a container and transplanting the rest to my garden.

 Even then, I planted them too close to the other vegetables.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.